Christine de Pizan

 Margaret's effort to defeat Richard did not end with Buckingham's defeat.
 Later in the same year, her efforts to bring Richard III down led to a coup d'etat of a different sort.
 Margaret's new strategy continued the war she had waged on the matrimonial battlefield, but this time her her effort was to arrange a marriage between her son and Edward IV's daughter Elizabeth.

 Plans for such a marriage had first been considered while Edward IV was still alive, but at that point Margaret had warned her son not to return to England from the safety of France even if Edward offered such a marriage.
 Richard III, too, had suggested a marriage between Henry Tudor and one of Edward's daughters.
-But after the failure of Buckingham's rebellion Margaret herself pursued the alliance, sending her personal physician to Edward IV's widow, Elizabeth Woodville, then in sanctuary at Westminster with her daughters.
+After the failure of Buckingham's rebellion Margaret herself pursued the alliance, sending her personal physician to Edward IV's widow, Elizabeth Woodville, then in sanctuary at Westminster with her daughters.
 Between them, the two women arranged for the marriage of the "Lancastrian" heir Henry Tudor and Elizabeth of York, the oldest surviving heir of Edward IV; in Brittany, Henry Tudor pledged himself to the match on 25 December 1483.

 Once her son became king of England, Margaret Beaufort could abandon her matrimonial strategy for a new tactic.
 She had waged her battle on Henry's behalf by successful marriages, her own and then his.
 Now she could continue to act on her son's behalf--and her own--as "my lady the king's mother."